 We could say that 1 serving of popcorn gives 10 to 15 percent of the fiber in a day that a human body needs.
 A fiber in popcorn promotes your heart health issues as well.
 The Fiber in popcorn is insoluble which may prevent issues like certain types of cancers and gut infections.

-Popcorn is also a very good snack rather than eating potato chips.
+Popcorn is also a perfect snack rather than eating potato chips.
 It is also considered a very healthy snack but it could be good or bad for the health of a person, depends on how you make it.
 Popcorn would be nutritious without adding salt or sugar.

 Air-popped popcorn gives much amount of fiber as well as calories.
 Without oil air-popped popcorn provides high nutritious benefits of health.
 Whenever we look for sources of fiber, popcorns always come in the list.